 EB-1A vs. O-1A: which Einstein visa is right for you?

-Choosing between EB-1A and O-1A depends on your long-term goals, timeline, and current circumstances.
+Choosing between the EB-1A Einstein visa and the O-1A depends on your long-term goals, timeline, and current circumstances.
 One offers permanent residence immediately, while the other provides temporary work authorization with a slightly lower evidentiary bar.
 Both pathways recognize extraordinary ability but serve different purposes.

 The question of what qualifies as "extraordinary ability" is central to both the EB-1A and O-1A visa categories.
 USCIS uses similar—but not identical—criteria that apply across both visa types, though EB-1A requires a higher standard of proof.
-Understanding these requirements is the first step toward building a successful petition.
+Understanding these requirements is the first step toward building a successful petition and knowing how to get Einstein visa approval.

 Two typical paths to qualify